gntsldr/dotfiles/README.md

 ### Examples

 Below includes minimal and advanced configuration examples.
-If you would like to see a more real world example take a look at [my public configuration](https://gitlab.com/gntsldr/dotfiles/-/blob/main/group_vars/all.yml) repository.
+If you would like to see a more real world example, take a look at [my public configuration](https://gitlab.com/gntsldr/dotfiles/-/blob/main/group_vars/all.yml) repository.

 #### Minimal